JitseB/NPCLib/DOCUMENTATION.md

 NPCLib – Basic non-player character library.<br>
 =

 This is an API made specifically for spigot servers (Minecraft).
-Current supported versions: **1.7.10\* - 1.14.4**.
+Current supported versions: **1.7.10\* - latest**.
 Lightweight replacement for Citizens.
 NPCLib only uses packets instead of registering the entity in the actual Minecraft server.

 \*NPCLib has basic support for 1.7.10 and is not actively maintained.